Bria-AI/BRIA-3.2/README.md

 # What's New

+- **Improved Aesthetics**:

-- **Improved Aesthetics**: 55% user preference for BRIA 3.2 over BRIA 3.1.
+  - 65% user preference for BRIA 3.2 over BRIA 3.1.
+  - 76% user preference for BRIA 3.2 over BRIA 2.3.

 - **Superior Text Rendering**: The model is optimized to generate short text consists of 1-6 words.
 OCR Score improvement from 5% (3.1) to 70% (3.2).